-A few weeks ago I went on a weekend getaway with my girls Alicia and Lacey to Pigeon Forge for a girls weekend.
-It had been a couple of months since I’d seen my girls and it was so nice to catch up with them while doing some fun things in Pigeon Forge/Gatlinburg!
+A few weeks ago I went on a weekend getaway with my girls Alicia and Lacey to Pigeon Forge Tennessee for a girl’s weekend.
+It had been a couple of months since I’d seen my girls and it was so nice to catch up with them while doing some fun things in Gatlinburg Pigeon Forge area!
+Pigeon Forge is known as a family friendly spot but in case you want to go with your girls here’s some info.
 Read along on what we did while we were there.

 THINGS TO DO IN PIGEON FORGE: WHERE TO EAT

-Applewood Farmhouse Restaurant: Did you even visit Pigeon Forge if you didn’t stop at Applewood Farmhouse?
+Did you even visit Pigeon Forge if you didn’t stop at Applewood Farmhouse?
 This restaurant has cozy southern decor and food to match.
-We were there for lunch and feasted on fried chicken, grilled cheese, apple fritters, mashed potatoes, mac n cheese and collard greens.
+We were there for lunch and feasted on fried chicken, grilled cheese, apple fritters, mashed potatoes, mac n cheese, and collard greens.
 Don’t forget the sweet tea!

 Applewood doesn’t take reservations for small groups.
-If there’s a wait you can kill time by sitting on the porch in a rocking chair or walk around the property.
+If there’s a wait you can kill time by sitting on the porch in a rocking chair or walking around the property.

-Loco Burro: Located off the main parkway in Gatlinburg, we feasted on chips, queso and margaritas!
+Located off the main parkway in Gatlinburg, we feasted on chips, queso, and margaritas!
 This is a great place to stop and refuel while seeing all the sights in Gatlinburg.
 If you’re feeling brave strap on a sombrero and ride the Bucking Burro!

 THINGS TO DO IN PIGEON FORGE: WHERE TO DRINK

 The best part about a girl’s weekend in Pigeon Forge?
 Moonshine and wineries.